tmarjomaa/kubernetesplayground/README.md

 az vm create --name node2 --resource-group $RESOURCEGROUP --location $LOCATION --admin-username $ADMINUSER --size $VM_SIZE --image UbuntuLTS --subnet $SUBNETID --public-ip-address "" --nsg "" --ssh-key-values ./id_rsa.pub --custom-data ./init-node.sh --no-wait
 ```

 Nodes will need to be joined to the cluster.
-You can create a new token by using ´´´kubeadm join´´´.
+You can create a new token by using `kubeadm join`.

 ```bash
 ssh azureuser@ip-address-of-master